How to Exfoliate Body Skin to Reduce Strawberry Legs

 Weekly Exfoliation Schedule for Best Results

-A proper exfoliation schedule prevents over-exfoliation while maintaining consistent results.
+A proper exfoliation schedule prevents over-exfoliation while keeping results consistent.

 - Monday: Chemical exfoliant (AHA/BHA body lotion)